Costus barbatus Suess.

 Bloom Time: Summer

-Costus barbatus is a perennial plant with a red inflorescence.
-The long, red inflorescences are complimented with edible, bright yellow, tubular flowers.
-It has dark green and fuzzy underneath, ginger like, elliptic leaves which spiral up the slender cane-like stems to a height of 7.9 feet (2.4 m).
+Costus barbatus is a perennial plant with a long red inflorescence that bears edible bright yellow tubular flowers.
+It has dark green and fuzzy ginger-like elliptic leaves that spiral up the slender cane-like stems to a height of 7.9 feet (2.4 m).

 How to Grow and Care